Henriqueperoni/CI-MS3-Books-World/README.md

 - Designed with HTML5, CSS3, JavaScript, Python3, Flask, MongoDB and Materalize.
 - Responsive navigation bar.
-- Button to create review that pops up a modal to fill in with the book's information.
+- Button to create summaries that pops up a modal to fill in with the book's information.
-- Button to create a wish list.
+- Button to create a list with books.
-- Button to add books to the wish list.
+- Section where user can edit and delete summaries and lists.
 - Footer with social media links.

 ### Features to consider implementing in the future